vmware/vic-product/docs/user_doc/vic_cloud_admin/README.md

-# vSphere Integrated Containers for Cloud Administrators
+# Configure and Manage vSphere Integrated Containers

-*vSphere Integrated Containers for Cloud Administrators* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; as a Cloud administrator.
+*Configure and Manage vSphere Integrated Containers* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; as a Cloud administrator.

 **Product version: 1.2**